What Is a Funded Trading Account?

 From $48Split 80%Time Yes

 FundedFast funds traders up to $400K in simulated capital after a one or two phase evaluation starting at $49.
 The catalog runs from $5K to $400K across seven account sizes, with a 90% profit split available at checkout (80% default).
 Drawdown rules are the industry-standard 5% daily and 10% maximum.
 There is no time limit on either evaluation phase, which removes the single biggest reason traders fail at competing firms.
-Funded traders can request payouts on demand via PayPal, bank transfer, or crypto, with a $50 minimum.
+Funded traders request weekly payouts via PayPal, bank transfer, or crypto with a $50 minimum, typically processed within 24-48 hours.
 Where FundedFast falls short: the company is younger than FTMO, the public Trustpilot review count is still under 20 as of April 2026, and account sizes cap at $400K rather than the $2M-$4M offered by FundedNext for traders building toward institutional capital.
 The free FundedFast Open competition every two weeks gives prospective traders a zero-cost way to test the platform before paying for an evaluation.

 A funded account is not a fit if you have not yet developed a tested, repeatable trading edge.
 The rules of any prop firm are designed to surface inconsistent traders quickly.
 It is also not a substitute for a real brokerage account if your goal is to trade your own capital long-term; profits are paid out as commission, not capital that compounds in a personal account.
 Finally, traders in restricted jurisdictions (54 countries listed in the FundedFast terms) cannot participate.